Get notified of page updates

 What does this mean for me?

-Different tumor tests are available for treatment decision-making in people with hormone receptor-positive (ER–positive and PR-positive), breast cancer, including MammaPrint and Oncotype Dx.
+Different tumor tests are available for treatment decision-making in people with early-stage hormone receptor-positive (ER–positive and PR-positive), breast cancer, including MammaPrint and Oncotype Dx.

-The MammaPrint test is appropriate for patients with hormone receptor-positive breast cancer with 0-3 positive for whom !
+The MammaPrint test is appropriate for patients with hormone receptor-positive HER2-negative breast cancer with 0-3 positive for whom Adjuvant!
 Online predicts a high clinical risk.
 However, no test is perfect.
 Some patients in the MINDACT study developed recurrent disease, even though MammaPrint testing suggested otherwise; other patients with poor MammaPrint scores remain disease free, even without chemotherapy.

 Posted 11/16/17